cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 dissipated from the occupants and the facilities inside the zone.

 The following XML example describe the modeling of a mixed-usage building.
-[Please introduce the photo of the mixed-usage building of Piergiorgio and the related XML code]

 ```xml
 <!--Example of a UsageZone-->